WHAT IS PALLIATIVE CARE?

 - Offers a support system to help people live as actively as possible until death

 - Offers a support system to help families cope during the person’s illness and in their own bereavement

 - Uses a team approach to meet the needs of the person who is ill and their families and carers

 Community Palliative Care is specialist care provided to those who want to be cared for at home.
 If you have a terminal or chronic illness, have a home where care can be provided, and you want to die at home, then we will support you in your community.

 End of life care is an important part of palliative care for people who are nearing the end of their life.
 End of life care aims to help people live as well as possible and to die with dignity in the place of their choice whilst being supported by the people they love.

 - assessing your care needs

-- planning how to look after pain and other symptoms
+- support to manage your pain and the other symptoms of your illness

 - emotional support